Budoc: Legend

-Budoc is reputed to have been grandson of the King Even of Brest.
-His mother, Princess Azenor of Brest, had been falsely accused of infidelity by her jealous stepmother, who had thrown the pregnant Azenor into the sea in a cask.
+Budoc is reputed to have been a grandson of the legendary Count Even of Brest, Viscount of Léon.
+His mother, Princess Azenor, was falsely accused of infidelity by her jealous stepmother, which enraged her husband, the King of Goëlo, who ordered that the pregnant Azenor be thrown into the sea in a cask.
 (A tower of the Château de Brest is named for her.)
 Azenor invoked the help of Saint Brigid.
 The cask drifted for five months.
 Shortly after Azenor's baby was born, the cask washed ashore on the coast of Ireland.
 The story echoes Greek myth.

-A villager summoned the abbot of Beau Port, near Waterford, and the child was christened the next day.
+A villager who found the mother and newborn child summoned the abbot of Beau Port, near Waterford, and the child was christened the next day.
 Azenor became the washer-woman of the monastery, and Budoc was raised there.
 Azenor's stepmother fell ill, and upon her deathbed she recanted the evil lies she had spread.
-Azenor's husband sailed in search of Azenor, and arriving in Ireland, the couple was reconciled, but both died before they could return to Brittany.
+Azenor's husband then sailed in search of her, and, arriving in Ireland, the couple was reconciled, but both died before they could return to Brittany.
 (However, a tradition in Cornouaille has Azenor founding a religious establishment at Cap Sizun).

-Budoc became a monk.
+Growing up, Budoc studied at a monastery at Ardmore, thought to have been founded in the early 5th century by Declán of Ardmore, where he became a monk and later abbot.
 He eventually left Ireland, sailing in a stone trough that landed at Porspoder.